 HIGHLY SENSITIVE PEOPLE

-Have you ever had someone tell you that “you are too sensitive?”
+Have you been told “you are too sensitive?”

 According to Dr. Elaine Aron (1997), author of The Highly Sensitive Person, 15-20% of individuals are highly sensitive, and being highly sensitive is normal.